Johnny Franck

-Johnny Franck (born June 8, 1990), also known as Bilmuri, is an American singer-songwriter, musician and producer.
+John Franck (born June 8, 1990), also known as Bilmuri, is an American singer-songwriter, musician and producer.
 He is best known as the former clean vocalist and rhythm guitarist of Attack Attack!.
 He departed the band in 2010, and formed a new group called The March Ahead.
 In 2016, he began a new musical project under the name Bilmuri.
 Franck has also produced music for artists such as Dave Days and Jarrod Alonge.

 Early life

-Franck was born on June 8, 1990, in Columbus, Ohio.
+John Franck was born on June 8, 1990, in Columbus, Ohio.
 He was raised in Westerville, Ohio.
 He started playing music when he first received a guitar in sixth grade.
 In high school, he met and befriended Caleb Shomo.

 Career

 2005–2010: Attack Attack!

 Franck, along with Andrew Whiting, Nick White and Andrew Wetzel met Austin Carlile while playing in local high school bands when they decided to form Attack Attack!.
 In November 2008, they released their debut studio album, Someday Came Suddenly, which featured Carlile on lead vocals, via Rise Records.
 The album debuted at number 193 on the Billboard 200, selling 3,600 copies in its first week.
 They released their self-titled second studio album on June 8, 2010.
 The album peaked at number 27 on the Billboard 200.
 On November 10, 2010, Johnny Franck announced his departure from the band to focus on his relationship with God.